matcala/aranya/crates/aranya-daemon/src/policy.md

         // Only Owners and Operators can associate a network name. check is_owner(author.role) || is_operator(author.role)

-        // Only Members can be associated a network name. check is_member(device.role)
+        // Only Members can be associated a network name, unless the Owner is assigning to themselves if author.device_id == this.device_id {
+            // Owner can assign network identifier to themselves check is_owner(author.role)
+        } else {
+            // For other devices, only Members can be assigned network identifiers check is_member(device.role)
+        }

         let net_id_exists = query AqcMemberNetworkId[device_id: this.device_id]